Which city is cheaper, Amsterdam or The Hague?

 Amsterdam is a popular shopping destination with plenty of stores.
 For the best shopping in town, head to the Nine Streets area in the historic district and the two main shopping streets of The Kalverstraat and Leidsestraat.

-The Hague is a family-friendly city.
+You'll find plenty of kid-friendly things to do in The Hague.
 This city has a bit more of a family-friendly vibe than nearby Amsterdam.
 Kids enjoy exploring by bike or heading to the Scheveningen Beach Resort.

 Many backpackers frequent Amsterdam.
 With it's party-hard personality and countless low price hostels, this city attracts its share of backpackers.
 Do note that many of the hostels aren't focused on quality, so make sure you understand what you're paying for.
 It may be worth booking a slightly more expensive room in a hotel.

-The Hague is popular with backpackers and budget travelers.
+It's common for backpackers to visit The Hague.
 While most backpackers head to the more popular city of Amsterdam, The Hague has a fun atmosphere with a diversity of activities and restaurants.

 It's very easy to get around on foot in Amsterdam.
 The historic parts of the city are very walkable and much of the city is best explored on foot.